marcomaggi/cctemplate/README.md

 This is  a template project, to  be used as starting  point for packages that install a C language library.

-  The package  makes use of  the GNU Autotools  and it is  tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.
+  The package uses the GNU Autotools  and it is tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.

 ## License